restimel/es-support/README.md

 # es-support
 A library which detects if the environment code supports the wanted ES version or ES features.

 This is a very light library (~16KB) without any dependencies.

 ## Purpose

-This library is mainly to check that the environment (browser or node) can run the code in the ES version which is developed.
+This library is mainly to check that the environment (browser or NodeJs) can run the code in the ES version which is developed.

 Its main purpose is to provide a message to user that its environment is too